 Whoa.
 This is so you.
 Our clients are intelligent, savvy, curious, confident, humble and a little bit punk.
 Our business is subversive.
 We exist as a reaction to the status quo: a financial services patriarchy charging high fees for overly complex solutions.
 We teach our clients to manage their own money, simply and effectively, so more of it stays in their pocket.
 This is dangerous and threatening to the establishment.

 Can you do it?
 Can you manage your own money?
 The financial advice industry thinks you can’t.
 Maybe they have a point.
 A 2008-2012 study of Vanguard clients in self-directed IRAs showed that investors who made at least one fund exchange during that period unperformed the applicable Vanguard target date fund by 150 basis points (1.5%).
-DALBAR’s Quantitative Analysis of Investor Behavior (QAIB) study asserts that poor market timing caused a loss of 9.42% in 2018 for the average investor compared to a decline of 4.38% in the S&P 500 index.
+DALBAR’s Quantitative Analysis of Investor Behavior (QAIB) study, which we may have significant flaws, claims that poor market timing contributed to a 6.81% annual return over 30 years for the average equity investor compared to a 9.65% annual return for the S&P 500 index.

-The studies suggest you are your own worst enemy and the financial advice industry uses these studies to convince you that you need a broker, an insurance agent or an investment advisor to keep you from doing stupid things.
+The studies suggest you are your own worst enemy and the financial advice industry uses these studies to convince you that you need an investment advisor, or worse a broker, to keep you from doing stupid things.
 The industry wants you to sit back and let a trained professional take care of it, because it’s far too complicated for the average investor.

 Bollocks.
 Investing doesn’t have to be complicated and it doesn’t have to be scary.
 The answer to investors’ behavioral biases isn’t advisors with high fees and conflicts of interest.
 No. The answer is education.
 The answer is setting up an investment plan that is simple, transparent and completely understandable.
 If you comprehend and appreciate the strategy, you can stick with it.